nrn/photocopy/readme.md

 libraries.
 The biggest reason is that photocopy supports keys as an extra argument, instead of wrapping some collections in [ key, value ] arrays.
 It also works as variable argument functions, instead of making the initialized transducers objects with weird private properties.
+Does not support arity 0 to get a seed value from a step function.

 Also the top level API feels a lot more comfortable to me, and we don't provide a lot of uncommonly used transforms, instead leaving you the fun of